-Be sure you already registered in Access (Banner) for USU 1010 University Connections.
-Check-in for the traditional Connections courses takes place Tuesday August 19 from 10-3 on the second floor of the Taggart Student Center (2nd floor).
+Check-in for the pre-semester Connections courses takes place Tuesday, August 23 from 10-3 on the second floor of the Taggart Student Center.
 It only takes about 15 minutes to check in, and you can come anytime between 10 and 3.
 After you check-in, take time to visit the "Welcome to USU Fair" in the Sunburst Lounge.
 There you will receive information about campus and service organizations, employment opportunities, faith communities, local banks and credit unions, and computer set-up assistance.

-If you are taking a 10-week or the athlete section, you do not need to check in for Connections on August 19.
+If you are taking a 10-week or athlete section, you do not need to check in for Connections on August 23.
 You can simply go to your first class the first week of classes.

 - Student Handbook/Planner (given out at SOAR, remember to bring it back to Connections)